 Neovascular Glaucoma

-Glaucomatous damage caused by rubeosis iridis
+Glaucomatous damage caused by rubeosis iridis.

 Pathology

-- Causes open-angle first, then closed-angle glaucoma
+- Causes open-angle first, then closed-angle glaucoma.

-- Causes of rubeosis iridis: CRVO | CRAO | DM | RD | ocular ischemic syndrome
+- Causes of rubeosis iridis: CRVO | CRAO | DM | RD | ocular ischaemic syndrome.

 Diagnostics